27 October, 2023 - Barcelona, Spain

 9:00 am - 9:30 am

-Clinical Management Of Stroke And Bleeding Scoring Systems — Harry Crijns, MD, Cardiovascular Research Institute Maastricht (CARIM) , Maastricht UMC+, the Netherlands
+Clinical Management of Stroke and Bleeding Scoring Systems — Harry Crijns, MD, Cardiovascular Research Institute Maastricht (CARIM) , MUMC+, Maastricht, the Netherlands

 9:30 am - 9:55 am

-AF, LAA And Its Neurological Implications — David Rose, MD, University of South Florida, Department of Neurology, Tampa Florida, USA
+Insights From a Heart-Brain Team.
+Clinical Practice on Secondary Stroke Prevention — David Z. Rose, MD, University of South Florida, Department of Neurology, Tampa, USA

 9:55 am - 10:10 am